 Wilson Cove Deer Study Area and Hillcrest Wildlife Management Area

 Wilson Cove Deer Study Area, located in Hardy County on the George Washington National Forest, and Hillcrest WMA, located in Hancock County, will have muzzleloader only deer season November 24 – December 6, 2014.
 During this period, only single shot muzzleloaders, including "in-lines" of .38 caliber

 All antlered deer taken on Beech Fork Lake, Bluestone Lake, Burnsville Lake and McClintic WMAs and Coopers Rock and Calvin Price State Forests must have a minimum outside antler spread of 14 inches (ear tip to ear tip).
 The annual antlered deer bag limit is one for archery and firearms seasons combined.
 It is illegal to bait or feed wildlife on these areas (see page 12).

 WEST VIRGINIA CWD Containment Area

 A bow or crossbow cannot be substituted for a muzzleloader during the muzzleloader season.
-Concurrent archery hunting for antlered and antlerless deer is legal during this muzzleloader season subject to all archery deer hunting regulations.
+Concurrent archery hunting for antlered and antlerless deer is legal during the muzzleloader season subject to all archery deer hunting regulations.

-Concurrent hunting is permitted during this muzzleloader season.
+Concurrent hunting is permitted during the muzzleloader season.
 It is illegal to be afield with solid-ball ammunition or shot larger than No. 4 during the muzzleloader season except for those persons legally hunting bear, and for waterfowl hunters using nontoxic shot.
 All persons hunting during deer firearms seasons (except those engaged in farming activities on their own land and waterfowl hunters) must wear at least 400 square inches of blaze orange as an outer garment.

 Trout Stocking |